-The Storylines Te Kahurangi Kāterina Te Heikōkō Mataira Award is for a manuscript written originally in te reo Maori.
+The Storylines Te Kahurangi Kāterina Te Heikōkō Mataira Award is for a manuscript written originally in te reo Māori.

-It was established by Storylines in 2019 in association with Huia and Massey University Te Pūtahi-a-Toi: School of Māori Knowledge, which provided the inaugural monetary award of $1500 for the winning author.
+It was established by Storylines in 2019 in association with Huia and Massey University Te Pūtahi-a-Toi: School of Māori Knowledge, which provided the inaugural monetary award of $1,500 for the winning author.
 It is also supported by the Māori Literature Trust.

 The award recognises Te Kahurangi (Dame) Kāterina's outstanding contribution to New Zealand literature in te reo Māori, in her publishing output for children, young adults and adults, and her tireless work to promote the use of te reo Māori.

-The award, which carries a $1500 prize as well as assurance of publication by Huia, is open to any New Zealand writer, published or unpublished, who meets the eligibility criteria on the entry form.
+The award, which carries a $1,500 prize as well as assurance of publication by Huia, is open to any New Zealand writer, published or unpublished, who meets the eligibility criteria on the entry form.
 (If in doubt, please seek a ruling from the Storylines Awards Administrator.)
-It is made annually, when merited, to the New Zealand author of an unpublished work written originally in te reo Maori.
+It is made annually, when merited, to the New Zealand author of an unpublished work written originally in te reo Māori.

+The manuscript may not be a translation of a previously published work.
 The writer can submit work in any genre: picture book, junior fiction, young adult, or non-fiction.

 An author can submit more than one manuscript, each must be accompanied by an entry form and applicable fee payment.